 The idea of bad character heuristic is simple.
 The character of the text which doesn’t match with the current character of the pattern is called the Bad Character.
 Upon mismatch, we shift the pattern until –

 1) The mismatch becomes a match

-2) Pattern P move past the mismatched character.
+2) Pattern P moves past the mismatched character.

 Case 1 – Mismatch become match

-We will lookup the position of last occurrence of mismatching character in pattern and if mismatching character exist in pattern then we’ll shift the pattern such that it get aligned to the mismatching character in text T.
+We will lookup the position of the last occurrence of the mismatched character in the pattern, and if the mismatched character exists in the pattern, then we’ll shift the pattern such that it becomes aligned to the mismatched character in the text T.

 Explanation: In the above example, we got a mismatch at position 3.
 Here our mismatching character is “A”.
 Now we will search for last occurrence of “A” in pattern.
 We got “A” at position 1 in pattern (displayed in Blue) and this is the last occurrence of it.
 Now we will shift pattern 2 times so that “A” in pattern get aligned with “A” in text.

 Case 2 – Pattern move past the mismatch character